vrindger/actually_open_lean/README.md

 * Install git
   * `apt install git`

-* Add
-* git clone my project to another project using an origin replace
+* git clone this repo to another repo of yours using an origin replace.
-* You want to create a static copy of your GitHub repository, including its submodule, into a new repository without any ongoing synchronization.
+* You want to create a static copy of this actually_open_lean GitHub repository, including its submodule, into a new repository without any ongoing synchronization.
 This means you want a one-time, independent copy.
 Here's how to achieve that:
   * `git clone https://github.com/vrindger/actually_open_lean --recurse-submodules`
     * yes you will need to [add your computer's key to your Github account](https://stackoverflow.com/a/41716198) to be able to recurse the submodule `Lean`.
 You don't need Step 3.2 that last step to force private key..
     * if you already cloned it without the --recurse-submodules, you can run this command anywhere inside the cloned repo `git submodule update --init --recursive` and it will pull Lean for you
   * `cd actually_open_lean`
-  * Create a new PRIVATE repository inside your Github account
+  * Create a new PRIVATE repository inside your Github account.
+Go to Your Repositories -> New -> Name -> Create
-  * Note the repo url for the above new repository
+  * Note the repo url for your new repository
+  *  `cd actually_open_lean`
   * `git remote add new_origin <new_repo_url>`
   * `git push -u new_origin --all`
   * `git push -u new_origin --tags`